lbechberger/LearningPsychologicalSpaces/README.md

 - `--walltime`: Specifies the walltime in seconds before the job will be killed (relevant for grid execution).
 The script will try to stop its training before running over the walltime and store the current network weights in `data/Shapes/ml/snapshots/` as an hdf5 file.
 - `--stopped_epoch`: Gives the epoch in which the last training was stopped.
 Load the model from `data/Shapes/ml/snapshots` and continue training with the next epoch (instead of starting from zero again).
 - `--early_stopped`: If this flag is set, training was ended with early stopping.
 Load the model from `data/Shapes/ml/snapshots`, but do not continue training.
 Rather, switch to evaluation mode instead.
+- `--optimizer`: Define the optimizer to use (`SGD` or `adam`, defaults to `adam`).
+- `--learning_rate`: Initial learning rate for the optimizer, defaults to 0.0001.
+- `--momentum`: Weight of the momentum term for the optimizer, defaults to 0.9.
+- `--epochs`: Maximal number of epochs, defaults to 100.
+- `--patience`: Patience for early stopping (i.e., number of epochs wating for improvement before terminating training), defaults to 10.
+- `--padding`: Padding type for convolutions and max pooling when size reduction takes place. `valid` or `same`, defaults to `valid`.
+- `--large_batch`: If this flag is set, training uses a batch size of 256 instead of 128.
+- `--initial_stride`: Stride of the initial convolution, defaults to 2.
+- `--image_size`: Size of the quadratic input image in pixels per dimension, defaults to 128.

 Each execution of `run_ann.py` appends one line to the given `output.csv` file, representing the results for the given test fold.
 The first column of `output.csv` encodes the overall setup used with a single signature string and the second column gives the number of the test fold.
 The remaining columns contain the following information:
 - `kendall_DISTANCE_WEIGHTS`: In these columns, the kendall correlation between the bottleneck layer's activations and the dissimilarity ratings are reported.
 Here, `DISTANCE` gives the distance measure (Euclidean, Manhattan, or InnerProduct) and `WEIGHTS` indicates whether uniform or optimized weights were used.